gfwilliams/DfuFlasher/README.md

 DfuFlasher
 ===========

-Tool for automatically flashing multiple Nordif DFU devices at once.
+Tool for automatically flashing multiple Nordic DFU devices at once.

-Currently work in progress.

 Check this out, then: